phetsims/qa/issue-templates/android-test-template.md

 <details>
 <summary>
-<h3>If the sim is never opened when internet access is present, a Play Store update will cause the app to use the cached sims.</h3>
+<h3>A Play Store update triggers simulation updates in offline contexts</h3>
 </summary>

+One use case for our app is offline use.
+The typical story here is a rural school with no internet access in the class room.
+An IT support person regularly takes a teacher's classroom devices somewhere there is internet and runs play store updates, without running the PhET App itself.
+In this situation the app is only opened in the absence of an internet connection, so the online sim update system never has a chance to work.
+Thus, when a Play Store update happens, the app should use the sims packaged with the app.

-This is very similar to testing a play store update (see above), except whenever the app is open the device should be in airplane mode.
+Testing this use case is very similar to testing a play store update (see above), except whenever the app is open the device should be in airplane mode.

 1. Uninstall the PhET Android App.
 2. Visit https://play.google.com/apps/internaltest/4697762600441754675/ and switch to the google account you use on the Play Store.
 If there is a button called "Leave Program" then click it.